pymolresponse package

 Base class for eigensolvers that use the Tamm-Dancoff approximation (TDA) rather than the random phase approximation (RPA).

-class pymolresponse.solvers.ExactDiagonalizationSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray)[source]
+class pymolresponse.solvers.ExactDiagonalizationSolver(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations)[source]

 Bases: EigSolver